 oral and written communication skills;

 Eight (8) years of experience in production work or commissary or retail merchandising, purchasing, or warehouse operations within a correctional setting.

 Two (2) years of the General Experience must have been in a managerial or supervisory capacity.

-NOTE: For State Employees, managerial experience is interpreted at the level of Correctional Services Manager (Enterprises).
-Supervisory experience is interpreted at the level of Correctional Industries Supervisor 2.
+NOTE: For state employees, managerial experience is interpreted at the level of a Correctional Services Manager.
+Supervisory experience is interpreted at the level of a Correctional Industries Supervisor 2.

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

-This replaces the existing title of and specification for the class of Correctional Industries Manager in Salary Group MP 61 approved effective February 8, 2002.
-(Revised to re-title and update program name)
+This replaces the existing specification for the class of Correctional Enterprises Manager in Salary Group MP 61 approved effective September 20, 2019.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007